-Tesla has a feature called Remote Start that allows you to provide remote driving access to your car.
+Tesla has a Remote Start feature that allows you to provide remote driving access to your car.

-5. Swipe Right or Down on Navigation Bar to Auto-fill Home/Work Destination
+5. Swipe Right/Down on the Navigation Bar to Auto-fill Home/Work Destination

-This one is really cool Model 3/Y trick that not many people know.
-It’s the ability to auto-fill your home or work destination by swiping right on the navigation bar.
+This one is a cool Model 3/Y trick that not many people know.
+You can auto-fill your home or work destination by swiping right on the navigation bar.

-To use this tip, simply set your home or work address into the navigation bar the first time you’re using it.
+To use this feature, set your home or work address in the navigation bar the first time you use it.

-If you work from home and don’t have a permanent workplace that you drive to anymore, you can use this to set up your home and another place that you frequently visit.
-You’ll love it!
+If you work from home and don't have a permanent workplace you drive to anymore, you can use this to set up your home and another place you frequently visit.

-I use this one all the time and is a real time-saving Tesla Model 3/Y trick.
+I use this one all the time, and it is a real time-saving Tesla Model 3/Y trick.